tremor-rs/tremor-www-docs/docs/overview.md

 Tremor pipeline operators however, often assume _some_ structure.
 For heirarchic or nested formats such as JSON and MsgPack, Tremor uses the `serde` serialisation and deserialisation capabilities.

-Therefore, the _in-memory_ format for _JSON-like_ data in remor is effectively a `simd_json::Value`.
+Therefore, the _in-memory_ format for _JSON-like_ data in Tremor is effectively a `simd_json::Value`.
 This has the advantage of allowing Tremor-script to work against YAML, JSON or MsgPack data with no changes or considerations in the Tremor-script based on the origin data format.

 For line oriented formats such as the Influx Line Protocol, or GELF these are typically transformed to Tremor's in-memory format ( currently based on `serde`).